 Related: Is it the Right Time to Launch Toyota Yaris in Pakistan?

-Belta again appeared in our market as used-import and was powered by 1.0 liter 1KR-FE engine, however 1.3L engine variants were also available in limited numbers.
+Belta again appeared in our market as a used import and was powered by a 1.0 liter 1KR-FE engine, however, 1.3L engine variants were also available in limited numbers.
 The Belta came equipped with a CVT gearbox, although 5-MT/ 4AT options were available for international markets.